soichi-berson/daily_report-app-OU_final_project-/README.md

 lstm_analysis.py        # LSTM anomaly detection and reporting
 ```
 File: movies_pictures
-Contains PDF screenshots of the Streamlit dashboard at different stages of the analysis:
 ```
 Streamlit1.pdf          # Dashboard of initial analysis
 Streamlit2.pdf          # Dashboard of K-means cluster analysis